 Instead of printing your contact info on paper, what about printing it on an unexpected material or even something edible?

-Cookies, cakes, brownies, and other sweets are a great place to print your business card details and give thoughtful gifts with a functional purpose.
+Cookies, cakes, brownies, and other sweets are great places to print your business card details and give thoughtful gifts with a functional purpose.
 Unconventional materials like fabrics and wood add an exciting twist that appeals to your clients’ senses and can stand the test of time.

 Postcard business cards

 For a more personal and friendly design, consider a postcard-like business card.
 Rather than a traditional business card design layout, it’s designed with postcard features.
-This note-card-like design has space for a small message or note to make a lasting impression.
+This note-card-like design allows a small message or note to make a lasting impression.